EDCD/EDMarketConnector/docs/Automatic Builds.md

 ### Automatically on tag push
 Once you are sure you have a branch all ready for release as a new version you should be adding a `Release/<semantic version>` tag at that HEAD.
-Pushing such a tag to GitHub will cause the
+Pushing such a tag to GitHub will cause
 [the GitHub Windows Build Action file](../.github/workflows/windows-build.yml) to build an installer and create a draft release, with the pre-release box pre-ticked.
 This ensures you don't accidentally create a new non-pre